Saint Bartholomew Monastery: Destruction and current state

-The monastery was abandoned in 1915 during the Armenian genocide although a last mass was allowed by Levon Tutundjian [de Vartavan] to be given by a priest, in the presence of his soldiers, on August 14, 1916, a day before the Assumption of Mary.
+The monastery was abandoned in 1915 during the Armenian genocide although a final liturgy was allowed by Levon Tutundjian [de Vartavan] to be given by a priest, in the presence of his soldiers, on August 14, 1916, a day before the feast of the Assumption of Mary.
 Tutundjian, who was attached to the French Mission in the Caucasus, and his troops spent part of the summer 1916 in the monastery sleeping in the monks' cells.

 The whole structure is now very heavily ruined and the dome is entirely gone.
 The Armenian Genocide Museum-Institute states that it was blown up by the Turkish military.
 The destruction by the Turks of the basilica is described by François Balsan in his book Les Surprises du Kurdistan.
 Murad Hasratyan wrote that it was also ruined in a 1966 earthquake.

 In 1990, due to the Kurdish insurgency in south-eastern Turkey, the entire site of the monastery came under control of the Police Special Operations Department (Özel Harekât), which had a base around it.
 According to the Armenian Genocide Museum-Institute, as of 2009, it was "strictly prohibited to take photos of the monastery and come close to the standing ruins of the Armenian temple because of the regime of high security around the site."
 It remained inaccessible to visitors until 2013 when the local police station was moved to another location as the PKK and the Turkish government agreed on a ceasefire and a peace process started.
 The site is now managed by the Turkish Ministry of Culture.

 In July 2011, Van Governor Munir Karaloğlu visited the site and gave instructions to launch restoration works.
 As of 2014, no steps were taken to restore the monastery or prevent it from collapsing.
 In 2014 Anadolu Agency and Agos mentioned the monastery as a candidate of being restored in the upcoming years.
 Van Province Culture Director Muzaffer Aktuğ stated in February 2014 that the restoration works would start within that year and noted that it would boost tourism.